Offices & Departments

 Ninth graders in Mr. Beyer's restorative practices class at Bay View Middle and High School used the design cycle process and community-building skills, along with art skills and social studies concepts, to strengthen relationships with Bay View–area residents and beautify the park they all enjoy.

 The MPS ropes and challenges education curriculum is based on the experiential learning model and takes a sequential approach in activities designed to help individuals and groups develop/enhance positive social skills.

 The Milwaukee Public Schools recognizes that comprehensive school counseling programs are essential to each student’s academic achievement, personal and social development, and career success.
 College and career readiness is a major aspect of the experience at our schools.
 School counselors serve as a school leader, student advocate, and team collaborator to remove systemic barriers to student success.

 School social workers provide an ecological approach to promoting student success.
 They assist children and families by examining factors in the home, school, and/or community that impact a student’s education success and work toward reducing barriers to learning.

-The School to Work Transition Program is comprised of three separate, but highly related programs devoted to the development of federally mandated employment readiness for our students with special needs: Community Assessment Training Program (CATP), On the Job Training/Education (OJT/E), and Employment Training Program (ETP).
+The School-to-Work Transition Program is composed of separate but related programs devoted to the development of federally mandated employment readiness for our students with special needs: Community Assessment and Training Program (CATP), On-the-Job Training (OJT), On-the-Job Experience (OJE), the Employment Training Program (ETP), and Project SEARCH.